The Top 12 Best Construction Jobs

 Education and Training Requirements

 Jobs in construction range from lower-paying unskilled jobs to highly paid jobs that require formal training through an apprenticeship program, technical school, or community college classes.
-None require a four-year college degree.
+None of the jobs listed here require a four-year college degree.

 Here’s what employers are looking for, in general: